-Apparently, in recent years, in the field of hard disks, SSD solid-state drives have a huge market advantage, while HDD mechanical hard drives are declining day by day.
+Apparently, in the field of hard disks, SSD solid-state drives have had a considerable market advantage in recent years, while HDD mechanical hard drives are declining day by day.
 Coupled with the non-optimistic global economic situation this year, the demand for electronic products such as mobile phones and computers has continued to decline.
-According to Seagate’s Q4 financial report for the fiscal year 2022, the company’s profit plummeted by 42%!.
-We all know that Seagate’s main product is the manufacturing of mechanical hard disks.
-Against this backdrop, can we now ask the question “are mechanical hard drives going to be phased out?”
+According to Seagate’s Q4 financial report for 2022, the company’s profit plummeted by 42%!
+We all know that Seagate’s main product is manufacturing mechanical hard disks.
+Against this backdrop, can we now ask, “Are mechanical hard drives going to be phased out?”

-Are Mechanical Hard drives going to be Phased out because of the Presence of SSDs?
+Are Mechanical Hard drives going to be Phased out because of SSDs?

 Apparently. solid state drives(SSD) have the following advantages going for it: